-The first Sunday in March is celebrated as International Women’s Day and Vienna does this is great honour and style.
+The first Sunday in March is celebrated as International Women’s Day and Vienna does this in great honor and style.

-The city hosts a Feminist Rrriot Festival, which honors the endurance and fight of women’s emancipation.
+The city hosts numerous events such as IWD Lunch with Women with Passion, Feminist Rrriot Festival, etc. which honor the endurance and fight for women’s emancipation.
 It also celebrates feminism and equality of rights.
-Dates: March 1 – 8 2020

 Celebrate St Patty’s Day in Vienna in March

-March is the month, where you go green.
+March is the month when you go green.
 So if you are heading to the city in and around St Patrick’s Day, pack something green and head to any of the pubs in Vienna where it is celebrated.

 There are also tons of bars in the city for a pint of Guinness with fish and chips to party all weekend long.
 The Giant Ferris wheel of Vienna – Riesenrad – also joins in, as it lights up in green!

-Foto Wien is a photography festival held in March in Vienna in over 120 venues across the city.
-This event is completely free and it showcases creative potential of local photographers.
+Foto Wien is a photography festival held in Vienna in over 120 venues across the city.
+This event is completely free and it showcases the creative potential of local photographers.

 Celebrating Easter in Vienna in March